verochan/BlogProject/README.md

+###BlogProject
+This blog project is based on the project developed on Carlos Azaustre's book "Desarrollo web ágil con AngularJS" but using a more complete project structure, components and any AngularJS 1.5.7 newer and advisable features which will be featured in a similar way in AngularJS 2.

-Installed Dependencies and Libraries
+###Installed Dependencies and Libraries

 npm install -g gulp (tasks launcher) npm install -g bower

-(Dependencies related with automatize Javascript code correction, minifying CSS, creation of a webserver, realtime browser updates...)
+####_(Dependencies related with automatize Javascript code correction, minifying CSS, creation of a webserver, realtime browser updates...)_

 npm install --save-dev gulp
 npm install --save-dev gulp-connect